 When the HR department of the acquired company makes promises like these, even a slight deviation can result in employee discontent and distrust.
 Avoid making promises that cannot be kept.

 Well-defined goals with a roadmap for integration are a must for any newly acquired company.
 As soon as the deal closes, communicate with the employees of the newly acquired company to give them a sense of purpose.
 The clear direction also strengthens long-term goals, prevents an immediate slowdown in productivity, builds trust, and boosts employee morale.

 Since integration is a crucial time of transition, it is best to avoid situations that may leave lasting negative impressions.

 HR initiatives may include:

-Employees have a significant impact on all aspects of finance, operation, performance goals, and achievement of M&A goals.
+Employees have a significant impact on all aspects of finance, operation, performance goals, and the achievement of M&A goals.
 The human resources department is in an ideal position to make a positive difference.
-They can bring the workforce together, manage the cultural transition, mutually identify costs, implement change management, and get the focus back on the achievement of integration objectives.
+They can bring the workforce together, manage the cultural transition, mutually identify costs, implement change management, and focus on achieving integration objectives.
 HR plays a critical role in mergers and acquisitions as an essential member of the integration team, providing valuable insight to shape the future of the new, unified company.